vishalgattani/RTOS/Assignment-1/README.md

 2. We have a five separate process (Called Clients) ClientA, ClientB, ClientC, ClientD, ClientE.
 Each of them are running in separate folders.
 3. Each client can communicate with Server through a message queue.
 Similarly server can send messages back to the client through another message queue.
 4. As the first step you should implement a server and five clients that can communicate through message queue.
 For example.
 The Client A sends an alphabet say.... 'd' to server, server receives it converts it into upper case and send it client.
 Like this every client will send an alphabet to server and it respond back with the corresponding upper case.
 In case if you send an upper case alphabet, the server responds with lower case.
 If you send any other character like *, $ % or numbers the server does not do anything it just respond back with the same character.
-Once you get such a simple client server working with message queue,we can go to the next level, which is implementing a data base engine.
-In this exercise you are expected to measure the time taken by a server to respond to a request under various conditions.
-Like when all the five clients are sending request at the same time, when only one client is sending when two clients are sending request  like that and tabulate the results.

 ### Database Engine